bibleexchange/courses/church-history/300_imperial-church/imperial-church.md

 {++
 The creed says that Jesus is "light from light."
 How could you separate light from the sun?
 In the same way, how could you separate God (the Father) from God (the Son)?

+### The First Council at Ephesus (AD 431)

+The Council of Nicea resolved that Jesus was both God and man, but there were still questions about the nature of Jesus.
+How much of Him was God and how much was man?
+Did He have two minds?
+Could Jesus have sinned because of the human side?
+Two church leaders gave answers to these types of questions.
+They were Nestorius and Cyril.

+#### Nestorius

+Nestorius was the bishop of Constantinople.
+He was a heresy hunter who tried to stop doctrines like Arianism from spreading.

+Nestorius received the attention of other church leaders when he refused to use the word _Theotokos_, which means "Mother of God."
+He believed if the Son of God always existed, then He could not be born.
+He preferred the word _Christotokos_, which means "Mother of Christ."
+Nestorius also disliked _Theotokos_ because of the emphasis that Apollinarianism placed on this word.
+Apollinarianism taught that Jesus had no human soul, but was divine God wrapped in human flesh.

+He believed that Christ possessed two natures, but was still one person.
+He emphasized a distinction between these two natures, especially in the suffering of Christ.
+He said that it was only the human nature that suffered when Christ suffered, and not the divine nature.

+#### Cyril

+Cyril was the bishop of Alexandria.
+While Nestorius emphasized more of the human nature of Christ, Cyril emphasized more of His divine nature.
+He believed that Nestorius' emphasis of the two natures of Christ was harming the idea of the unity of Christ.
+If only the human nature of Christ suffered, then Christ was not an effective high priest, since it was only through divine suffering that Christ could atone for the sins of humanity.

+#### The decision of the council

+Because Nestorius did not want to use the name _Mother of God_ for Mary, he was falsely accused by Cyril that he did not believe that Jesus was God.
+After some heated letters between them, a council of bishops was called to settle the debate.

+The council was largely motivated by politically factors.
+The Second Ecumenical Council of 381 declared that the bishop of Constantinople would be second only to the Roman bishop (the pope).
+This angered some of the other bishops, including Cyril.
+So even though there were some legitimate questions about the doctrines of Nestorius, the council was also called because of jealousy of his position.

+The council decided against Nestorius and he was exiled as a heretic.
+Even though he was exiled, people continued to believe his doctrine and Nestorianism still exists today as a branch of Christianity.

+While their were some differences of doctrine between Cyril and Nestorius, much of their disagreement lay in how they emphasized certain parts of the doctrine of Christ and also from how they defined and used different words and phrases.
+They both were concerned with defending the faith against heresy.
+While it is impossible to know, we can't but wonder what agreement they might have come to if they had talked together about their ideas.

+Though Nestorius was always considered a heretic, the Council of Chalcedon made decisions about the doctrine of Christ that closer to the ideas of Nestorius.
+Nestorius was also correct about how the name _Mother of God_ would exalt Mary to a position that was more than she deserved.
+Over many years, we see the tradition of the Roman Catholic Church move Mary into the place where she is almost considered divine.

+### The Council of Chalcedon (AD 451)

+This council was the final ecumenical council dealing with the dual-nature of Jesus.
+In it, it was declared that Christ is "acknowledged in two natures, without confusion, without change, without division, without separation... the characteristic property of each nature being preserved, and coming together to form one person."

+It was the first council in which the pope played a major role, and the last that both East and West would regard as official.
 ++}